 - Degree certificate (if you have graduated prior to 1 July 2015)

-- Two A4 page research proposal (You are strongly encouraged to discuss this with Dr Anna Pearce prior to submission).
+- Two A4 page research proposal (This should have been discussed with the Programme Leader/supervisor prior to submission).

-Enquiries regarding the PhD project should be directed to firstname.lastname@example.org.
 Once you have submitted your application, please email email@example.com to confirm.
-General enquiries regarding the application process can be directed to this email address.
+General enquiries regarding the application process can also be directed to this email address.